 Throughout the course of the academic day, students in grades five through eight will be departmentalized.
 Students will generally be in classes with only their grade level.
-The exception to this will be elective classes.
-During elective classes, students will potentially be in class with a 'partner' grade level.
+The exception to this will be elective classes and club meetings.
+During elective classes and club meetings, students will be in class with varying grade levels from Middle School.